saltstack/salt-enhancement-proposals/0019-master-non-root.md

 [drawbacks]: #drawbacks

 * Everyone currently using centralized configs for their non-root invocations of salt cli's will eventually need to put in config in their profile
-** this might be slightly alleviated by altering the coalesce for e.g. salt-master socket locally ** a salt-minion socket equivalent might be introduced?
+  * this might be slightly alleviated by altering the coalesce for e.g. salt-master socket locally
+  * a salt-minion socket equivalent might be introduced?
 * in my experience the vast majority just `sudo` as user bypassing this problem altogether
 * still using PAM; a cursory glance of PyPI shows this not to be a popular option at all
 * excessive reading of the config causes excessive cascading causes slowdowns
 * introduce 'mappings' to ACLs?

+# Alternatives

+* socket auth
+* improve SSO capabilities
+* deprecate PAM altogether
+* ship daemons built with system paths, ship user cli utils with XDG behaviours

 # References